 And when the plant will finally have sprouted, he or she will be positively hooked on gardening!

 Grow a head with green grass hair

 Find an old pair of tights (no holes at the tip!).

-- With your child, slip a fair amount of lawn grass seeds all the way to the tip, adding a few handfuls of sawdust (you may also use soil mix).
+- With your child, mix a fair amount of lawn grass seeds with a few handfuls of sawdust (you may also use soil mix).
 Put as many handfuls of lawn seed as you do sawdust or soil mix.

-- Really put in a few scoops, don’t dither: the sawdust is what will help form the shape you’re aiming for for your little green-headed friend.
+- The sawdust is what will help form the shape you’re aiming for for your little green-headed friend.
 Agree with your child that you’re simply preparing Mr Potato head’s green cousin: much easier to form, since making a perfect sphere is difficult…

 - Once that is done, tie a tight knot and cut excess stocking off.

-- Now is when to customize your Mr Potatohead: use scissors, glue, colored paper and whatever you have underhand to create eyes, a nose, a mouth, ears… Let your imagination run wild!
+- Now is when to customize your Mr Potato-head: use scissors, glue or safety pins, colored paper and whatever you have underhand to create eyes, a nose, a mouth, ears… Let your imagination run wild!

 You can now place your Mr Plant Potato in a yogurt pot filled with water and place it in the sun.
 Within a couple days, Mr Plant Potato will have sprouted hair!

 - Note that Mr Plant Potato must always stay a bit moist for the grass to grow.